Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Underlying reasons for model utility preservation

+We suggest the favorable preservation on model utility might be attributed to two factors: \begin{itemize} \item \textbf{Conceptual motivations}: The forgetting operation in MU-Mis differs fundamentally from previous methods.
+While previous methods involved relabelling the forgetting data \citep{liu2024model,foster2024zero,fan2023salun} or knowledge distillation from a useless teacher \citep{chundawat2023can, lin2023erm, kurmanji2023towards}, which unlearn by introducing incorrect information to spoil original knowledge, MU-Mis unlearns by solely withdrawing the contribution of forgetting data.
+In Figure~\ref{fig:stopguide}, we show that RA and TA stay at a high level throughout the withdrawal process.

+\item \textbf{Empirical investigation}: Current gradient-based unlearning methods \citep{liu2024model,foster2024zero,fan2023salun, wu2020deltagrad, graves2021amnesiac, neel2021descent, thudi2022unrolling} all employ cross-entropy loss gradient $\nabla_\theta \mathcal L(w,x)$ to unlearn.
+However, the intra-class gradients in a well-trained model are quite similar \citep{papyan2020traces,papyan2020prevalence}.
+While the gradient of input sensitivity norm w.r.t parameters is double back-propagation \citep{drucker1992improving}, enhancing sample-specificity by first back-propagating to the input samples before reaching the parameters.
+Our pairwise analysis of cosine similarity among intra-class and inter-class samples, detailed in the following, reveals a distinctive orthogonality in input sensitivity gradients, spontaneously reducing the interference between the forgetting and remaining data. \end{itemize}

-We calculate the pairwise cosine similarity within a class and between classes of the derivatives of four metrics w.r.t. parameters in a well-trained model.
+We calculate the pairwise cosine similarity within a class and between classes of the derivatives of four metrics w.r.t. parameters in a well-trained model in Figure~\ref{fig:orthogonal} to demonstrate an inherent orthogonality input sensitivity view.
 They are $\nabla_w \mathcal L, \nabla_w f_c, \nabla_w \Vert \nabla_x f_c\Vert_F,$ and $\nabla_w \sum_{c^\prime \neq c} \Vert\nabla_x f_{c^\prime}\Vert_F$ (denoted as $\nabla_w \Vert \nabla_x f_{c^\prime}\Vert_F$ in the following for brevity).
 The first two metrics are commonly used in current unlearning methods, and the last two are utilized in MU-Mis.
-The pair-wise similarity results are shown in Figure~\ref{fig:orthogonal}.
 Derivatives of all four metrics are approximately orthogonal between samples from different classes.
 However, intra-class similarities differ across four metrics.
 We can see that both $\nabla_w \mathcal L$ and $\nabla_w f_c$ bear a resemblance within a class, with cosine similarity centering around $0.3$ and reaching up to $0.6$.
-On the other hand, $\nabla_w \Vert \nabla_x f_c\Vert_F$ centers around $0.1$ with intra-class similarity scarcely exceeding $0.3$.
-Directly taking the derivative of output w.r.t parameters preserves within-class similarity of the output, but such similarity is reduced when output first takes the derivative to the input and then back to parameters.
+While $\nabla_w \Vert \nabla_x f_c\Vert_F$ centers around $0.1$ with intra-class similarity scarcely exceeding $0.3$. \textbf{Directly taking the derivative of output w.r.t parameters preserves within-class similarity of the output, but such similarity is reduced when output first takes the derivative to the input and then back to parameters.}